kresohr/google-calendar-crud/README.md

 #### Terminal 2: Start frontend

-Make sure you are in /client from root
+Make sure you are in /client

 ```
 cd client